weiping-playnext/Zenject/README.md

 The tests may also be helpful to show usage for each specific feature (which you can find at `Zenject/OptionalExtras/UnitTests` and `Zenject/OptionalExtras/IntegrationTests`)

+Also, if you prefer video documentation, see the [youtube series on zenject](https://www.youtube.com/user/charlesamat/videos) created by Infallible Code.

 ## Table Of Contents

 * Introduction